Skip to main content

 The ‘protected characteristic’ of sexual orientation as stated in the Equalities Act 2010 refers to those individuals who are attracted to those of the opposite sex, the same sex or either sex.
 There is evidence demonstrating that individuals who identify as lesbian, gay, bi-sexual and/or any other sexual orientation (LGB+) experience discrimination and marginalisation in their daily lives compared to their heterosexual counterparts.

 The Census conducted in March 2021 included for the first time a question asking respondents to indicate their sexual orientation.
-The collection of this information will provide a much clearly picture of the profile of this community going forward and the issues that they face.
+In addition, the Annual Population Survey carried out by the Office for National Statistics every five years provides data on sexual orientation in the UK comparing 2023 with 2018, however this data is not provided on a regional or more local basis as the findings did not quite reach statistical significance.
+The collection of this information will provide a much clearer picture of the profile of this community going forward and the issues that they face.
 We anticipate that this will go some way in allowing us to understand the data at a local level.

 • 2.06 per cent (4,509) are bisexual (England and Wales 1.3 per cent)